-Often, when I read a submission from a newer writer or one who has just come out of a fiction class, I flag it for overwriting.
+Often, when I see writing voice from a newer writer or one who has just come out of a fiction class, I flag it for overwriting.
 What is overwriting?
 Basically, it’s a sense that the prose (and the writer behind it) is trying too hard to get their point across or impress the reader.
 Sometimes I wonder if people who overwrite are trying to live up to some idea of “fiction writer” that exists in their heads…a scribe who uses $10 words and milks every image and otherwise packs every sentence until it’s dragging and bloated.
 They want to make sure we get they’re a real writer.
 Sometimes this process is at the front of their mind, sometimes it happens without them realizing.

 Lots of overwriting lives in the images.
 Writers often see perfect images in prose — images that work well — and they try their hand at creating something comparable, not knowing that the key to most perfect images is a) simplicity and b) isolation.
 Or they hear that images are supposed to be an objective correlative (a parallel for emotion).
-Or they know to load images with meaning, so they do their best to create multiple layers with each description.
+Maybe they know to load images with meaning, so they do their best to create multiple layers with each description.
 Or they hear that words are supposed to be mimetic of the action they’re describing, so they really bring out the active verbs.
 These are all fine instincts and great fiction craft tips, but they could easily go awry.
 For example:

 Cold starlight shattered across the inky black-velvet expanse of the searching night.
 The frozen air sliced the last of the warmth from Cassandra’s lungs as she choked in a sputtering breath.